 How do we assess reflux?

-There aren’t any particularly good tests for laryngopharyngeal reflux.
+There aren’t any particularly good tests that are readily available in Australia for laryngopharyngeal reflux.
 We make a diagnosis based on your symptoms, and by ruling out other causes of the symptoms such as sinusitis or serious problems such as laryngeal cancer.
 This involves an endoscopic examination in the clinic to examine the throat and voice box directly, and may include other investigations such as CT scans.

 If reflux is suspected, we will usually recommend a trial of treatment to see if the symptoms improve.